JoshJarabek7/guardian/README.md

 - Sanitizer (NOT STARTED)
 - Auth (NOT STARTED)
 - There will be a lot of breaking changes, so I will not start on documentation until things become a little more stable.

+# Other
+- 100% Coverage Testing for unit and integration (IN-PROGRESS)

 ## Installation
 TODO - Not on PyPi yet, we have a long way to go.
 Placeholder.